‘Don’t touch me. I’m dying.’ Harrowing Harvey stories emerge

 “I’ve got work to do,” Perez told his wife, according to the chief.
 “He has that in his DNA.”

-“I’ve only been here nine months, we’ve got 6,500 employees and I knew who Steve Perez was, because he was a sweet, gentle public servant,” Acevedo said.
+Acevedo added: “I’ve only been here nine months, we’ve got 6,500 employees and I knew who Steve Perez was, because he was a sweet, gentle public servant.”

 Two men, 45-year-old Yahir Rubio-Vizuet and 33-year-old Jorge Perez, died in a boat accident while on a mission with family and friends to save people from the floodwaters, according to their family.
 Two men in their group remain missing, with their family members posting Facebook Live videos as they search on foot for their loved ones.